BigBeatProphet/SpringTest/README.md

 Because I want to learn and try new things, gain specific knowledge, and dive deeper into computer science.

 # What to expect ?
-At this point, I have a few older UML diagrams that I will need to rewrite at some point in the future.
-After that, I will wait a few days for the technical specifications, and then, after all that, I will start the process of rewriting and updating my project.
+At this point, I have some older UML diagrams that were created with whitestarUML and will need to be re-created as they will need to be updated in the future.
+I will need some time to extract the information from them, which I currently don't have.
+After that, I will take a few days to think about the technical specifications and then start the process of updating my project.